palash-python/palash-python/README.md

 - 👋 Hi, I’m @palash-python
-- 👀 I’m interested in programming, mathematics and physics
+- 👀 I’m interested in programming, mathematics, physics and astrophysics.
+I am doing research in Astrophysics.
-- 🌱 I’m currently learning PYTHON,C#,html.. everything about computer
+- 🌱 I’m trying to learn machine learning and working on PYTHON.
 - 💞️ I’m looking to collaborate on PYTHON Project/Data science/advanced algorithms
 - 📫 How to reach me? via palash.nandi10@gmail.com